 set description reset. or set this to an empty string

-Remove Callback - This removes the callback from the current view and sets it to inactive.
-This can still be viewed in the
+- Hide Callback - This removes the callback from the current view and sets it to inactive.
+Additionally, from the Search page, you can make the callback

 host, but issue new process listing requests from within this callback's context

-The bottom area is where you'll find the tasks, keylogs, screenshots, process listings, and comments related to specific callbacks.
+The bottom area is where you'll find the tasks, process listings, file browsers, and comments related to specific callbacks.
 Clicking the keyboard icon on a callback will open or select the corresponding tab in this area.